rocklobster-in/contact-form-7/readme.txt

 == Description ==

-Contact Form 7 can manage multiple contact forms, plus you can customize the form and the mail contents flexibly with simple markup.
-The form supports Ajax-powered submitting, CAPTCHA, Akismet spam filtering and so on.
+Contact Form 7 is a plugin designed to be a practical tool for all WordPress users who embrace the philosophy of free and open source software.
+It employs sophisticatedly modularized architecture and its original [Schema-Woven Validation](https://contactform7.com/schema-woven-validation/) technology.

 = Docs and support =